aetperf/aetperf.github.io/_posts/2024-01-03-Streaming-data-from-PostgreSQL-to-a-CSV-file.md

 ```python
 sql = "SELECT * FROM tpch_10.lineitem ORDER BY l_orderkey"
 ```
-The following approaches will employ the same SQL query.
+All the following approaches will employ the same SQL query.
+Let's start with the first technique.

 ## Pandas